JinxuanHu/cmpe283-assignment1/README.md

 9. Check if nested virtulization is enabled by using the command
 	> $ cat /proc/cpuinfo

-## Implement Process
+## Implementation Process
 1. Download cmpe283-1.c and Makefile from Files on Canvas.
 2. Add the kernel code for all the MSR's to cmpe283-1.c and save the file.
-Each of us build the kernel code for two controls.
+Each of us implemented the kernel code for two controls.
 3. Install make and gcc using the following commands, which is used for compile the cmpe283-1.c.
 	> $ sudo apt install make
 	> $ sudo apt install gcc